RESEARCH FOR A CURE

 The lab has also been using an algorithm to study human leukocyte antigens (HLAs), proteins that are on most of the cells in the body.
 HLAs present antigens to TCRs, triggering a reaction if the antigen appears foreign.
 Like the TCRs, there should be a pattern to the behavior of HLAs.
 The research team is hoping that these special algorithms will help them unlock the specific antigens involved in Crohn’s disease.

-We excitedly await the results of this exciting project, which we anticipate will be submitted for publication to a peer-reviewed academic journal this year.
+We excitedly await the results of this exciting project, which we anticipate will soon be submitted for publication to a peer-reviewed academic journal.

 SCIENTIFIC ADVISORY BOARD